Protecting Victims of Accidents Caused by Truck Defects

 - Failing or defective horns

 Some truck parts break or wear down more easily than others, but all of them need to be tested.
 A tire blow out or a faulty brake line could lead to a potentially deadly accident – both for the trucker and for other drivers.
-Plaxen & Adler, P.A. has taken on complex liability cases involving trucking companies and manufacturers before; we know what it takes to build a successful case for our clients, and we stop at nothing to ensure that their rights and their futures are protected at all times.
+Plaxen Adler Muncy, P.A. has taken on complex liability cases involving trucking companies and manufacturers before; we know what it takes to build a successful case for our clients, and we stop at nothing to ensure that their rights and their futures are protected at all times.

 A trusted authority in personal injury cases involving defective truck parts